D-Nayte/wmc-prettier-linter/Readme.md

 in your terminal.

-To fromat your code (if oyu are not using VS Code) type:
+To fromat your code (if you are not using VS Code) type:

 - `npm run wmc-format`